dscp46/dvtnc/README.md

 ## Radio support
 What we need:
-  * On launch, collect existing settings and save them [P1]
+  * [ ] On launch, collect existing settings and save them [P1]
-  * On termination, restore prior settings [P1]
+  * [ ] On termination, restore prior settings [P1]
+  * [ ] Buffer management, proper channel flow control [P1]
-  * Auto-detect radio type, then set our own settings auto-magically.
-[P1]
+  * [ ] Auto-detect radio type, then set our own settings auto-magically.
+[P2]
-  * Buffer management, proper channel flow control [P2]
+  * [ ] DV fast data auto upgrade [P3]
-  * Auto QSY to the appropriate channel [P3]
+  * [ ] Auto QSY to the appropriate channel [P4]
-  * DV fast data auto upgrade [P4]
-  * CI-V commands bridging through SetHardware commands [P5]
+  * [ ] CI-V commands bridging through SetHardware commands [P5]
-  * AGWPE compatibility [P6]
+  * [ ] AGWPE compatibility [P6]

-  * AX.25 Header compression (Similar to RFC2508) [P7]
+### Icom Radios

-On the Icom side, I've noted 2 interface models to access the data channel:
+On the Icom side, I've noted 3 possible interface models to access the data channel:
+  * Hybrid data / CI-V port (ID-51s work like this), discrimination between the two modes is done through a different serial line speed.
-  * CI-V Transceive commands (ID-51s work like this)
+  * CI-V Data Transceive commands (through the `22 00` commands).
+Some additional work needed to understand how back pressure is applicable.
-  * CI-V plus dedicated communication channel.
+  * CI-V plus dedicated communication channel (IC-705, IC-7100).

-TODO: dig in Kenwood specs
+### Kenwood
+I've only dug in the TH-D74A/E documentation, Kenwood proposes DV Fast data communication, further tests needed.
+We could reuse the dedicated communication channel model.

+For now, I need to check how the usb port exposes the interface (one or two virtual serial ports?).

 ## Data transmission format
 The data transmission format is defined in [the Specification](doc/Specification.md) attached to this repository.